Clueless and confused to decide whether to run ads on Facebook or Google?

 First, identify your campaign goals.
 Are you looking for quick sales and conversion?
 Then, Google Ads is an ideal choice for you.
 If you’re looking to improve your brand awareness or reach a narrow audience, Facebook ads will be a better choice.

 Next, create a buyer persona.
 Look at the industry of your clients.
-If they are B2B and B2C business, Google Ads campaigns works perfectly fine.
-Facebook Ads works better with B2C businesses that sell less expensive products and services as you can easily go for impulsive purchases by continuously appearing in front of your audience.
-You can still use Facebook Ads for B2B business especially with custom lookalike audiences and remarketing ads.
+If they are B2B and B2C businesses, Google Ads campaigns work perfectly fine.
+Facebook Ads work better with B2C businesses that sell less expensive products and services as you can easily go for impulsive purchases by continuously appearing in front of your audience.
+You can still use Facebook Ads for B2B business, especially with custom lookalike audiences and remarketing ads.

-When we look at the sales funnel, Google Ads work best for prospects that are at the bottom of the funnel while Facebook Ads works well in attracting top-of-the-funnel prospects.
+When we look at the sales funnel, Google Ads works best for prospects that are at the bottom of the funnel while Facebook Ads works well in attracting top-of-the-funnel prospects.